-Great Dixter has an exciting programme of activities for Early Years Foundation Stage to Key Stage 2.
+Great Dixter has an exciting programme of activities for Early Years to Key Stage 2.
 Click on the links at the side for information.
 For Key stage 3 and above please contact the Education Officer who will tailor make your visit.

-Primary school visits to Great Dixter cost from £5.50 per child (art and cooking activities are slightly more expensive to account for cost of materials), which includes a full day of planned activity with the Education Officer, Catherine as well as use of the education room at Dixter Farm for lunch and as part of planned activities.
-As the garden is small, a maximum of one class may visit in a day (though we may be able to take a coach load and spilt the group).
+Primary school visits to Great Dixter cost from £6.00 per child (art and cooking activities are slightly more expensive to account for cost of materials), which includes a full day of planned activity with the Education Officer, Catherine as well as use of the education room at Dixter Farm for lunch and as part of planned activities.
+As the garden is small, we normally only accept a maximum of one class in a day (though we may be able to take a coach load and spilt the group).
 Accompanying adults are free of charge.

 To book a visit or discuss your group’s needs, please contact Education Officer, Jane Wigan: email@example.com or tel: 01797 334042.